 Although the Canada-US border remains closed for discretionary travel, those with valid work permits will be permitted to travel for work.
-All workers will be required to present a B.C. self-isolation plan and federal ArriveCAN application and complete a mandatory 14 day quarantine upon entry into Canada.

 The following points outline the current Government of Canada regulations for Foreign Nationals seeking entry into Canada for employment: